JamieHogg-depo/jameshoggwebsite/content/authors/admin/_index.md

 bio: I am a current PhD student interested in spatial statistics and Bayesian modeling.
 education:
   courses:
+  - course: Doctor of Philosophy
+    institution: School of Mathematical Sciences, Queensland University of Technology
+    year:
   - course: Masters of Biostatistics
     institution: University of Queensland
     year: 2020